 Dr. Abraham received the BS (Psychiatric Nursing; 1975-1979) from Leuven University College (Leuven, Belgium), followed by the MS (Psychiatric-Mental Health Nursing; 1979-1982) and the PhD (Clinical Research; 1980-1984) from the University of Michigan (Ann Arbor, MI).
 He also completed execuctive education programs in Pharmaceutical Medicine (2001-2003) at the University of Basel (Basel, Switzerland), and in Entrepreneurship and Innovation in the Life Sciences (2011-2012) at the Vlerick Business School (Leuven/Gent, Belgium).

 For the past 15+ years, Dr. Abraham’s research has focused mainly on “real-world evidence” on how variability in (drug-centric) treatment regimens is associated with variability in clinical and patient-centric outcomes – including how this translates into economic outcomes.
-Instead of merely evaluating effectiveness (“does the treatment work?”), the work of his research group addresses the equally important questions of “when does the treatment work, and when not?”, “what influences whether the treatment works, and what not?”, “why does the treatment work in some patients but not in others?”, “why does the treatment work with some clinicians but not with others?”, “why is the treatment tolerated by some patients but not by others?”, “how much of patient outcomes is related to patient vs. clinician or treatment center” – and, eventually, “is this economically worth it and sustainable, and why or why not.”
+Instead of merely evaluating effectiveness (“does the treatment work?”), the work of his research group addresses the equally important questions of “when does the treatment work, when not, and why?”, “what influences whether the treatment works, what not, and why?”, “why does the treatment work in some patients but not in others, and why?”, “why does the treatment work with some clinicians but not with others, and why?”, “why is the treatment tolerated by some patients but not by others?”, “how much of patient outcomes is related to patient vs. clinician or treatment center, and why” – and, eventually, “is this economically worth it and sustainable, and why or why not?”
 In this process, his group uses a comprehensive framework of treatment patterns and outcomes assessment, vulnerability profiling, hierarchical modeling, (non-)responder analysis, pharmacovigilance, and economic evaluation.
 By integrating methods and analytics from other disciplines, his group also tries to establish alternate pathways of inferring causality.

 Taking a scientific rather than polemic tack, he has been the scientific lead on several international real-world studies on the clinical and economic outcomes of supportive cancer care with growth factors (erythropoiesis-stimulating agents and granulocyte-colony stimulating factors).
 Working initially in Europe but now also in the US, this work has since extended into the clinical effectiveness and safety of biosimilar versions of originator growth factors, as patents for these products are expiring.
 His group was the first to demonstrate the economic benefits that can achieved by using quality biosimilars; and, importantly, how the cost savings associated with biosimilar use can be reallocated to purchase more curative cancer care (e.g., with targeted agents) in a budget-neutral fashion.

 Another area of impact research concerns patient adherence to oral anticancer agents.
-Building on emerging studies on non-adherence to these agents in general, he and his colleagues demonstrated that, despite the high efficacy of imatinib in the management of chronic myeloid leukemia, (a perhaps surprising) one-third of patients admitted to occasional non-adherence.
-Importantly, they were able to associate non-adherence, as measured by pill count, with incomplete cytogenetic response and (composite) suboptimal response.
+Non-adherence to these agents in general, this group demonstrated that, despite the high efficacy of imatinib in the management of chronic myeloid leukemia, (a perhaps surprising) one-third of patients admitted to occasional non-adherence.
+Importantly, this group was able to associate non-adherence, as measured by pill count, with incomplete cytogenetic response and (composite) suboptimal response.
 The group is now looking into mathematically modeling gradients of medication adherence and the probability of achieving hematological, cytogenetic, and molecular response.
 In an effort to support clinical practice, the group is also examining whether a single-item query or rating of adherence might predict treatment response.

 On the economic side, and in addition to its work on biosimilar savings, his group is examining new concepts and methods for the economic evaluation of increasingly more costly cancer treatments.
 They aim to abandon the limitations of absolute or quality-adjusted gains survival benefits and the use of non-empirical value thresholds for treatment and reimbursement decisions.